-Extracting lithium from hard-rock ore is expensive, meaning that such deposits are arguably at a disadvantage compared to brine deposits.
-However, pegmatites have considerably higher lithium concentrations than brines, so deposits with extremely high lithium values may still be economically viable.
-The production of other resources, such as tin and tantalum, can also help offset costs.
+Extracting pegmatite lithium from hard-rock ore is expensive, meaning that such deposits are arguably at a disadvantage compared to brine deposits.
+However, pegmatite lithium deposits have considerably higher lithium concentrations than brines, so deposits with extremely high lithium values may still be economically viable.
+The production of other metals, such as tin and tantalum, can also help offset costs.

 It is worth noting that hard-rock deposits are not subject to the sometimes 12-month-long processing times currently seen at some brine deposits.